un1t/django-file-resubmit/README.markdown

 ## How it works?

 Here are advanced widgets for FileField and ImageField.
-When you submit files, every widget save its file in cache.
+When you submit files, every widget saves its file in cache.
 And when ValidationError is raised, widgets restore files from cache.

 # Requirements

  - sorl-thumbnail, http://thumbnail.sorl.net/

+# Installation

+     $ pip install -e git+git://github.com/un1t/django-file-resubmit.git#egg=file_resubmit

 # Configuration